daroil/philo/README.md

 To install and run this program, follow these steps:

 Clone this repository to your local machine.

-Compile the program by running make.
+Compile the program by going into desired folder and then running make.

 Run the program with the desired number of philosophers and times they will eat.